 7. You’ll find more flexibility for last minute planning.

-When traveling at peak seasons, use the shoulder periods.
-So, for example, come in mid-August, rather than June.
+1. Use shoulder periods/dates.
+When traveling at peak seasons, try to come in mid-August, rather than June.
 At holidays, travel on the holiday days themselves (Dec 24/25/31 and Jan 1).

 2. Reserve accommodations up to a year in advance, since the best choices will be sold out very early.